andrewpayne68/btcbf/README.md

 ## **Usage**
-Just execute this command `$ python3 Btcbf.py` (on Linux), Btcbf tells you what to do.
+Just execute this command `$ python3 btcbf.py` (on Linux), btcbf tells you what to do.

 Type your desired action and follow the on screen instructions.